ufidon/java/mod5/assignments/README.md

 ![rising flag](./images/risingflag.gif)

-- Did you notice the problem in the sample output?
-  - What is it?
-  - What could be the reason?

 ## Extra credit (10%) Rewrite Q1 with speed adjustment by arrow keys
 - up arrow key: speed up